tls54/THz-TDS/MTM_improvements.md

 - Python for-loops are inherently slow, especially when processing tens of thousands of frequency components.
 - The new approach replaces these with native PyTorch tensor operations that run on the backend in **optimized C++**, making the process **10× to 100× faster** depending on hardware.

----

-##  Summary Analogy

-**Old method:** Like reading every page of a book and writing notes by hand.

-**New method:** Like scanning the entire book in parallel using OCR software.

 """